Pay Off Your Credit Card Debt

 Micro-Payments Matter - Mix in the Snowflake Method with the Snowball Method if Possible

-For the snowball method to really take off and wipe out debt on a quicker pace we recommend blending it with what has been coined as the snowflake method.
-It’s not really an alternative to the snowball method because it still is contingent upon attacking the smallest balance first until it is wiped out.
+For the snowball method to take off and wipe out debt at a quicker pace we recommend blending it with what has been coined as the snowflake method.
+It’s not an alternative to the snowball method because it still is contingent upon attacking the smallest balance first until it is wiped out.

 Some might think, why not wait until the end of the week and send the $25 payment then?
 Or wait until the end of the month and pay an extra $100 on the card?
 There are two reasons to send the payment as soon as the money isn’t spent.
 First, once the money is sent to the creditor it can’t be spent.
 Effectively shutting down any reasons not to have it available at the end of the week or the end of the month.
 Second, interest rates are calculated using an average daily balance formula.
 You can save money in interest by paying as soon as the money is available.